-“In Buddhist custom, the word ‘meditation’ is equal to a word like ‘games’ in the U.S. It’s a group of exercises, not a solitary thing,” University of Wisconsin neuroscience lab executive Richard J. Davidson, Ph.D., revealed to The New York Times.
-What’s more, unique meditation ways require distinctive thoughtful skills.
+“In the Buddhist tradition, the word ‘meditation’ is equivalent to a word like ‘games’ in the U.S. It’s a group of activities, not a solitary thing,” University of Wisconsin neuroscience lab executive Richard J. Davidson, Ph.D., revealed to The New York Times.

 We know that for beginners, it is quite difficult to sit and meditate without having any previous experience of how to meditate.
 But, we have some techniques which can guide you through this process when you are commencing to meditate.

 Here are 5 remarkable meditation procedures we’ve gathered that can assist you to start: